-There is no legal obstacle as the death penalty was abolished in the new Criminal Code of Suriname.
+There is no legal obstacle as the death penalty was abolished for all crimes of Suriname.

 We therefore encourage Suriname to ratify this Protocol as soon as possible.

 How can ratification of the Protocol be implemented?

 The Protocol shall come into force three months after the instruments of ratification have been deposited with the UN Secretary-General (Article 8.2 of the Protocol).